exercism/v3/languages/csharp/reference/README.md

 ## Concepts

 The C# concept exercises are based on concepts.
 The list below contains the concepts that have been identified for the C# language.
 The _(text)_ in parentheses indicates the exercise to which they have been assigned.

 _(Please do not modify this document. it is automatically generated.
-All text except the concept learning objectives is sourced from [exercises.json](./exercises.json) which should be updated manually when a concept is added or an issue or new design is created and learning objects are scraped from the concept definition text in each exercise's design.md document.)_
+All text except the concept learning objectives is sourced from [exercises.json](./exercises.json) which should be updated manually when a concept is added or an issue or new design is created and learning objectives are scraped from the concept definition text in each exercise's design.md document.)_

 ### Introductory Concepts